 If a piece moves to a square occupied by an opponent's piece the latter is captured and removed from the chessboard as part of the same move.
-King is the most important Piece in a chess game.
+King should not be captured.
+King is the most important piece in a chess game.
 Because if you are not able to safe guard the king from opponent's check mate threat, the game is lost.
-One player's pieces can be captured by the other player's pieces but the player is not allowed to capture his own pieces.
+One player's pieces can be captured by the other player's pieces but the player is notallowed to capture his own pieces.

-King:The King can move in every direction horizontally, vertically and diagonally.
+King: The King can move in every direction horizontally, vertically and diagonally.
 However, the king is limited to move only one square at a time.